spiderwebramen/SetWindowOnTopUtil/README.md

 # SetWindowOnTopUtil
-A simple, single-executable utility for setting application window to always on top for Windows
+A simple, single-executable utility for setting an application window to always on top for Windows

 ## Installation / Getting Started
 ### Binaries Download